Download Printable Version (PDF)

 After that, the slave began to tell the other slaves that the master loved them and that the shock collars were for their own benefit.

 But the slavemaster secretly laughed at this.
 “What kind of fool slave would think I love him?
-I merely didn’t want him to damage my property: himself or my other slaves.”
+I merely didn’t want him to damage my property.”

 Extinguishing the Flames

 They laughed at her, but soon enough Reuben and Thomas and even the Firstborn were yawning with her.
 The night was late.
 The Firstborn poured sand on the campfire to put it out.
-They all went into their tents to sleep and to dream, and the Holy Spirit went to dream with them, giving them pleasure as they slept, such that even their challenging nightmares were interesting and entertaining.
+They all went into their tents to sleep and to dream, and the Holy Spirit was with them even as they dreamt.

 The Firstborn and Elizabeth